My Hands

 A Rare and Exceptional Release of Barossa Valley Shiraz

-Representing only the very best barrels of our A+ classified Shiraz, My Hands has only been produced in 8 of our 23 vintages.
+Representing only the very best barrels of our A+ classified Shiraz, My Hands has been released 9 times to date.

-Proprietor Michael Twelftree and Chief Winemaker Richard Langford handpick this wine during barrel classification for our Flagship Series as being truly extraordinary and worthy of its own unique label.
+This wine is handpicked during barrel classification as being truly extraordinary and worthy of its own unique label and bottling.
 Establishing this as the most premium (and limited) wine ever produced by Two Hands.

-I pinch myself everyday… to be involved in such a creative pursuit, to be tested on every level, knowing when to push and knowing when not to push, to take the time and believe in my skills, vineyards and barrels.
+I pinch myself everyday… to be involved in such a creative pursuit, to be tested on every level, knowing when to push and knowing when not to push, to take the time and believe in the vineyards and barrels.
+I am sure that in every winemakers’ life they make a wine and one day taste it from barrel or tank and think that it is something very special

 SECURE AN ALLOCATION